Jammed disks of two sizes in a channel: segregation driven by steric forces: Emphasis on symmetry

 The two ordering tendencies (segregation or alternation) are dominated by tiles 1 to 8 from Table~\ref{tab:t1}.
 These tiles form domains of the most compact configurations for given $0<\bar{N}_\mathrm{S}<1$.
 Domains of size-segregated disks are sequences of tiles 1 to 4 and domains in a size-alternating pattern are sequences of tiles 5 to 8.
 The role of tiles 9 to 16 is reduced to mark walls between such domains.

-If the jamming protocol calls for $\Delta\mathcal{V}>0$, the energetically favored configuration of two large and two small disks is the one which, upon jamming is shown on the right in (\ref{eq:30}).
+If the jamming protocol calls for $\Delta\mathcal{V}>0$, the energetically favored configuration of two large and two small disks is the one which, upon jamming is shown at the bottom in (\ref{eq:30}).
 The jammed state frozen out of the lowest-energy unjammed state has all disks size-segregated.
 This type of ordering has zero entropy upon completion irrespective of the fraction of small disks.

-On the other hand, if the jamming protocol calls for $\Delta\mathcal{V}<0$, the energetically favored configuration of two small and two large disks is the one on the left in (\ref{eq:30}).
+On the other hand, if the jamming protocol calls for $\Delta\mathcal{V}<0$, the energetically favored configuration of two small and two large disks is the top one in (\ref{eq:30}).
 The jammed state frozen out of the lowest-energy unjammed state will exhibit an alternating pattern of a length determined by the fraction of small or large disks, whichever are in the minority.
 The unpaired majority-size disks provide a medium for the ordered pairs spread out in a random arrangement and produce a residual entropy.

 In the following, we work out three representative cases of jamming protocols, the first demanding $\Delta\mathcal{V}>0$, which favors size segregation, the second demanding $\Delta\mathcal{V}<0$, which favors size alternation, and the third positioned on the border $(\Delta\mathcal{V}=0)$, which favors neither ordering tendency.